-For 2016, each independent director received an annual cash retainer of \$80,000, and each other director who was not an employee received an annual cash retainer of \$15,000.
+For 2017, each non-employee director received an annual cash retainer of \$80,000, except Mr. Gethin, who received a pro rata cash retainer of \$23,370.
+Mr. McClymont, who was elected to the Board in February 2017, received an additional pro rata cash retainer of \$6,667 upon his appointment to the Board.
 Any portion of the cash retainer awarded to our independent directors may be taken in Company Common Stock at the discretion of the director.
-In 2016, Mr. Ward elected to receive \$8,000 of his cash retainer in Company Common Stock, which is included in the figure for him in the "Stock Awards" column in the Director Compensation table above.
+In 2017, Mr. Ward and Mr. McClymont elected to receive \$8,000 and \$86,667, respectively, of their cash retainers in Company Common Stock.
+These amounts are included in the "Stock Awards" column in the Director Compensation table above.

-In addition, in 2016, each independent director received an award of Common Stock valued at \$55,000, based on the fair market value of the Company's Common Stock as of the date of issuance, and a restricted stock award under the 2016 Omnibus Incentive Plan covering 1,000 shares of Common Stock with a grant date fair market value of \$32.25, for a total of \$32,250.
+In addition, in 2017, each non-employee director (except Mr. Gethin) received an award of Common Stock valued at \$55,000, based on the fair market value of the Company's Common Stock as of the date of issuance, and a restricted stock award under the 2016 Omnibus Incentive Plan covering 1,000 shares of Common Stock with a grant date fair market value of \$42.56 per share, for a total of \$42,560.
+Mr. Gethin received a pro rata award of Common Stock valued at \$7,082, and a pro rata restricted stock award of 129 shares of Common Stock with a grant date fair market value of \$41.18 per share.
+Mr. McClymont received an additional pro rata award of Common Stock valued at \$13,750, and an additional pro rata restricted stock award of 250 shares of Common Stock with a grant date fair market value of \$43.82 per share upon his appointment to the Board.
 These amounts are included in the "Stock Awards" column in the Director Compensation table above.
 The restricted stock awards granted to our independent directors vest one year after the grant date, so long as the director remains continuously in office.
 In the event of a merger of the Company or sale of all or substantially all of the Company's assets, vesting of all of the shares of restricted stock will accelerate, and such shares will become fully vested.
+Independent directors were also eligible to receive other types of awards under our 2016 Omnibus Incentive Plan, but such awards were discretionary.